alexanderovie/datos/docs/interfaces/IMathSolverDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`MathSolverElement`](../classes/MathSolverElement.md)[]

-Defined in: main.ts:107198
+Defined in: main.ts:116367

-contains results featured in the ‘hotels_pack’ element of SERP
+additional items present in the element if there are none, equals null

 ***